 This is one of the issues software engineers have to get to grips with when learning ArchiMate.

 The term ‘Business Service’ is used in ArchiMate differently from a rather common use in software engineering.
 Software engineers often use the term Application Service for a service provided by an application that is used by another application, and they use Business Service as the term for a service provided by an application that is directly used by ‘the business’ (read: humans).
-In ArchiMate, a Business Service is an element independent from applications, it is part of the ‘business layer’ and it is more a kind of an abstraction (just as ‘Business Object’ acts as an abstraction of what is represented in other ways in the architecture, such as am Artefact or Material).
+In ArchiMate, a Business Service is an element completely independent from applications, it is part of the ‘business layer’ and it is more a kind of an abstraction (just as ‘Business Object’ acts as an abstraction of what is represented in other ways in the architecture, such as am Artefact or Material).

 So, in ArchiMate, the ‘Sell Flowers’ (Business Service) that is Assigned-To a Florist Shop (Business Interface) that is part of the Florist (Business Role).
 There is no application in play at all.
 An automated shop in ArchiMate, could for instance be: Web Site (Application Component) has the Web Site (Application Interface) which is Assigned-To the ‘Sell Merchandise’ (Business Service) which is Used-By the Buy Merchandise (Business Process) that is Assigned-To the Customer (Business Role).
 But we could also model: Web Site (Application Component) has the Web Site (Application Interface) which is Used-By the Buy Merchandise (Business Process) that is Assigned-To the Customer (Business Role).
 ArchiMate leaves you with a lot of options, which makes it less predictable but also flexible in expressing what you need.